top of page

 • The largest liver lesion reduced from 9.8 cm to 7.6 cm.

-• Slight reduction in sizes of multiple other hepatic metastases as well.
+• Slight reductions in the sizes of multiple other hepatic metastases.

 • No new liver lesions were identified.